 Two Midterm Exams and one Final Exam will be given on campus.
 They are listed below and in the CALENDAR (click Navigation Menu to the left) together with their times, days, and room numbers.
-Bring a small brown scantron (#2052 at the college bookstore counter) and a #2 pencil to the test.
+Bring a red PARSCORE and a #2 pencil to the test.
 You must also BRING A PHOTO ID.
 You may bring one 8 1/2 inch by 11 inch page (both sides - this is only ONE piece of paper, not two glued together, etc) of notes for the Midterm Exams (two pages for the Final Exam), a calculator, and, if English is a second language, a print (not electronic) English translation dictionary.
 No make-ups will be given.